FedericoBonel/momentgram/README.md

-# Youtube clone
+# Happy times

-This repository is a youtube clone developed using a MERN stack.
+This repository is an memories sharing product developed using a MERN stack.